George Talbot (entomologist): Life and career

 George Talbot was born "in rather humble circumstances" in Croydon, Surrey, in 1882.
 As a young man, he was assistant to Percy Ireland Lathy.
 He then curated for the wealthy amateur butterfly collector Herbert Adams, followed by the insect dealer William Frederick Henry Rosenberg.
 During the First World War he worked with Arthur Bacot at the Lister Institute on trench fever and typhus diseases carried by lice.

 From 1915, he was head curator of the large and increasing collection of amateur lepidopterist James John Joicey at the Hill Museum in Witley, Surrey.
 In 1916, supported by Oxford professor E. B. Poulton, he was granted conditional exemption from military service due to the importance of the collection.
 He then saw active service from 1917 in the Labour Corps followed by the Royal Army Medical Corps.
 Talbot wrote numerous scientific papers with Joicey during the active period of the Museum (see below) and, as head curator, was largely responsible for the condition of the collection bequeathed to the Natural History Museum in 1934.

-After Joicey's death in 1932, Talbot worked at the British Museum (Natural History), then the Hope Department of Entomology, Oxford, and finally at the British Pest Infestation Division of the Ministry of Food.
+After Joicey's death in 1932, Talbot worked at the British Museum (Natural History), then at the Hope Department of Entomology, Oxford, and finally at the British Pest Infestation Division of the Ministry of Food.

 Talbot was married in 1916 to Jessie A Barney.
 He died in Surrey in 1952.